 In the short term, our plans are to continue to adhere to stringent inspection, testing and maintenance of all fire safety systems, equipment and devices.
-All new facilities will be fully sprinklered and fire alarm systems will be replaced as needed with the most up to date technology.
+All new facilities will be fully outfitted with sprinkler and fire alarm systems will be replaced as needed with the most up to date technology.

-Long term, all residence halls will be fully sprinklered by 2025.
+Long term, all residence halls will be fully outfitted with sprinkler systems by 2025.